Skip to main content

 Nutritional protocols must also be tailored to an individual’s age-related metabolic state.
 The goal is to provide the raw materials for hormone production while simultaneously improving cellular sensitivity.

-A younger person with high can often tolerate a wider range of macronutrient compositions.
+A younger person with high insulin sensitivity can often tolerate a wider range of macronutrient compositions.
 Their body efficiently partitions nutrients, directing carbohydrates to glycogen stores and amino acids to muscle protein synthesis.
 As age increases, insulin sensitivity tends to decline.
 This makes managing carbohydrate intake more important.

 A nutritional protocol for a 40- or 50-year-old looking to optimize hormones would likely emphasize high-quality protein to support muscle maintenance, healthy fats that are precursors to steroid hormones, and fibrous vegetables to control the glycemic response.
 The timeline for improvements in body composition and metabolic markers like HbA1c is directly tied to the strictness and consistency of this approach.